blaues0cke/dotfiles/README.md

 * Export the iStatsMenus configuration and install it on the new machine
 * Export the iTerm settings/set it to `/Users/thomaskekeisen/Dropbox/private/configurations/iTerm2`
 * Install sudo touch id
+    * `sudo nano /etc/pam.d/sudo`
+    * Paste `auth sufficient pam_tid.so` on line 2 of the document (underneath the initial comment line)
+    * On default terminal works like a charm, but on iTerm2 need an extra configuration.
+Go to Prefs -> Advanced -> Allow sessions to survive logging out and back in and set value to no.
 * Set the finder settings and favorites
+	* Sidebar
+		* Nextcloud
+		* Dropbox
+		* Applications
+		* thomaskekeisen
+		* Downloads
+		* Desktop
+		* Documents
+		* Projects
+	* Settings
+		* Show all hard drives
+		* Hide recent tags
+		* Remove items from the Trash after 30 days
 * Export the BetterTouchTool configuration and install it on the new machine and add the license
 * Configure ColorSnapper2 and add the license
     * Shortcut: Shift + CMD + C